geb/geb/doc/manual/src/chapters/030-navigator.md

 In the case of the HTMLUnit driver, which does not support CSS selectors at all, only basic CSS 2 type selectors can be used.
 A future version of the HTMLUnit driver may gain better CSS selector support.

-### Using Selenium By class locating strategy
+### Using WebDriver's `By` class selectors

-Its always preferable to use css selector with Geb.
-But for convenience Geb allows users to use any of the Selenium By class locating strategy that the underlying `WebDriver` supports for selecting elements.
-There is always a css selector available for any of the By selector other than certain xpath selectors.
+For all signatures of `$` function that accept a css selector there is an equivalent signature where an instance of WebDriver's [`By`][by-api] class can be used.

+Using CSS selectors is the idiomatic way of using Geb and should be preferred to using `By` selectors.
+It is always possible to select the same elements using a css selector as when using a certain `By` selector apart from certain XPath selectors which is why this convenience mechanism is provided.

+Following are some examples of using `By` selectors…

     $(By.id("some-id"))
     $(By.className("some-class"))